 The “sculptural drawings” evoke a contemplative feeling through elegant line and form.
 Each work suggests a contemporary, free flowing brushstroke and archetypal presence.
 Lyrical tree-choking bittersweet is whittled down to its bone-like core, while sea-worn cedar takes on a flat-brushed elegant stroke.
 Copper patinas have a surface quality beautifully seasoned by time.
 The weathered surfaces have inspired hand-blended coloring on the wood, and each piece is a transformation from local, natural and discarded materials refined into its true essence.

 There are repeating images and themes in my work.
 The ladder is a transcendental symbol that explores, reaches, connects, yet makes time to stand still, to rest and just be.
 The Enso is a Japanese circular brushstroke representing wholeness, unity and oneness.

-Recently, I have expanded on the concept of stillness and being, by exploring the qualities of layered paints on paper that has been mounted on wood.
-Blending them and excavating down through the colors exposing subtle riches beneath.
-Adding a final skin of gold helps to unify the painting, adding elegance and harmony.
-Each work is a mindful journey in spacemaking – inspired by the Japanese concept of “Ma”.
+Recently in my paintings I have expanded on the concept of stillness and being, by exploring the surface qualities of layered paints on paper.
+Blending them and excavating down through the colors exposes subtle riches beneath.
+Adding a final skin of gold helps to unify these elegant abstractions, exuding a contemplative, ethereal feeling.
+Each work is a mindful journey in spacemaking – inspired by the Japanese concept of “Ma.”

 Ma is the pure, essential void between all things